 |Diane L. Reinhard|

-The professional level of academic programs and administrative approached evolved under her leadership guided Clarion's approach to seeking the top level of accreditations available for its programs.
+The professional level of academic programs and administrative approach evolved under her leadership.
+She also guided Clarion's approach to seeking the top level of accreditations available for its programs.

 A matter of style